Skip to main content Skip to complementary content

 Qlik Talend Cloud Starter Data Moved

-Qlik Talend Cloud Standard Data Moved
+Qlik Talend Cloud Standard Data Moved, Open Lakehouse compute

 Qlik Talend Cloud Enterprise

-Administrators can monitor the consumption of Data for Analysis, Data Moved, Full Users, and other resources in the Administration activity center and the Data Capacity Reporting App.
-For more information, see Monitoring resource consumption and Monitoring usage with detailed consumption reports.
-The service account owner of the Qlik Cloud subscription can monitor consumption and view subscription details in My Qlik portal.
+Administrators can track usage of Data for Analysis, Data Moved, and other resources in the Administration activity center and the Data Capacity Reporting App.

 For more information about the license metrics, see the Qlik Cloud® Subscriptions product description.